KoinaVerma/Blinkit-Sales-Analysis/README.md

 # Blinkit Sales Analysis

-This project explores the sales performance of 'Blinkit', an online grocery shopping store.
-The goal is to gain insights into various sales aspects, including product category performance, outlet behavior, and revenue generation patterns.
+This project explores the **sales performance** of 'Blinkit', an online grocery shopping store.
+The goal is to gain insights into various sales aspects, including **product category performance**, **outlet behavior**, and **revenue generation patterns**.
 By analyzing key metrics and trends, the project provides recommendations to optimize operations and sales strategies.

 This analysis was performed using **Power BI**, leveraging its powerful visualization capabilities and DAX (Data Analysis Expressions) for KPI creation.